Tender and juicy pork chops cooked in a skillet, along with a rich and creamy sour cream gravy, for the perfect dinner.

 Prep and season pork chops

 Pat the pork chops dry with a kitchen or paper towel.
-We need the chops' surface to dry, or they will not sear properly.
+We need the chops’ surface to dry for them to sear well.

 Mix all the seasoning ingredients in a small bowl.
-Take a spoonful at a time and drizzle over one side of the pork chop and then the other.
-Rub the seasoning evenly over the chop with your hands.
+Take a spoonful at a time and sprinkle over one side of the pork chop and then the other.
+Rub the seasoning evenly.

 Sear the chops